Duties and rights of candidates and supervisors

 - Submit annual reports on the progress of the organized research training on the dedicated form.

 - Ensure that any residence requirements are met, and report non-compliance.

 - Guide the candidate in relation to finding relevant academic environments, and assist with identifying suitable periods and places for overseas stays.

-- Ensure that personal data is reported and treated correctly, in accordance with the guidelines of Norwegian Social Science Data Services (NSD)
+- Ensure that personal data is reported and treated correctly, in accordance with the guidelines of Data Protection Services at Sikt

 - Comply with the Ethical Guidelines for Supervisors at UiO.